-Join the HURIDOCS and New Tactics communities for an online conversation on machine learning and human rights June 18-22, 2018.
+Join HURIDOCS, the Center for Human Rights Science - Carnegie Mellon University, and New Tactics communities for an online conversation on machine learning and human rights June 18-22, 2018.

 Join New Tactics for a podcast conversation on the potential of podcasting in human rights activism and the power of narrative storytelling.
 Hosted by Gianna Brassil.